batden/elluminate/README.md

 # elluminate

-**A neat Bash script to build and install Enlightenment 25 on Ubuntu Jammy Jellyfish :white_check_mark:**
+**A neat Bash script to build and install Enlightenment 25 on Ubuntu Jammy Jellyfish :tropical_fish:**

 Please take a look at the comments in the script (lines beginning with '#') before running it.